Skip to main content

 โ””โ”€โ”€ Turn 3: Change GHI789

-The agent stack uses the two-tier graph model:
+The agent view uses the single GRAPH + view filter model:

-• The agent sees the union of both โ€” full project context with isolated changes
+• The agent sees the parent view's changes plus its own โ€” full project context with isolated changes

-When the session ends, Atomic switches back to your original stack.
+When the session ends, Atomic switches back to your original view.
 You then decide what to promote:

 Provenance Graphsโ€‹